-Paul Armentano is the Deputy Director of NORML, the National Organization for the Reform of Marijuana laws, and a Senior Policy Advisor at Freedom Leaf, Inc. He also serves on the faculty of Oaksterdam University, where he lectures of the safety and efficacy of cannabis.
+Paul Armentano is the Deputy Director of NORML, the National Organization for the Reform of Marijuana Laws, and also serves as a faculty member at Oaksterdam University.
 His writing and research have appeared in over 750 publications, scholarly and/or peer-reviewed journals, as well as in more than a dozen textbooks and anthologies.
-He is a regulator contributor to The Hill as well as to numerous other print and online publications, including Freedom Leaf and Alternet.org.
+He is a regulator contributor to TheHill.com as well as to numerous other print and online publications, including Freedom Leaf and Alternet.org.
 Mr. Armentano is the co-author of the book Marijuana is Safer: So Why Are We Driving People to Drink?
 (2009, Chelsea Green), which has been licensed and translated internationally.
 His most recent book, The Citizen's Guide to State-By-State Marijuana Laws (2015), is available from Whitman Publishing.
 He is the 2013 Freedom Law School Health Freedom Champion of the Year and the 2013 Alfred R. Lindesmith award recipient in the achievement in the field of scholarship.

 Gerald "Gerry" Harris Goldstein is a nationally known and respected defense lawyer at Goldstein, Goldstein & Hilley in San Antonio, Texas.
 He is a past president of both the National Association of Criminal Defense Lawyers and the Texas Criminal Defense Lawyers Association.
 He has served as amicus curiae for NACDL in many high-profile cases, including CNN v.
 Manuel Noriega and Joe Does v.
 United States, arguing lawyers should not be required to disclose the identity of cash-paying clients on IRS forms.